 We are the Medicare Quality Improvement Organization, working to improve the quality of care for Medicare beneficiaries.
 Our site offers beneficiary and family-centered care information for providers, patients, and families.
 Welcome!

-KEPRO is responsible for various mandatory reviews as part of its a Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) contract.
-These other reviews include Higher Weighted Diagnosis-Related Group (DRG) reviews, EMTALA reviews, Referral reviews, Short Stay reviews, and Assistant at Cataract reviews.
+Kepro is responsible for other mandatory reviews as part of its a Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) contract with the Centers for Medicare & Medicaid Services (CMS).

 BFCC-QIOs are required to conduct quality reviews when complaints about Medicare beneficiaries' healthcare are received from sources other than the beneficiary.
 These referrals come from a variety of state and federal agencies and organizations that include, but are not limited to: